Powered by MOMENTUM MEDIA

 The ATO also reminded businesses in its guidance that overseas expenditure claims require an overseas finding from the Department of Industry, Science and Resources (DISR).

 "Without this, the work must be conducted in Australia, not subcontracted overseas.
-Physical location helps determines overseas expenditure validity," said Smith.
+Physical location helps determine overseas expenditure validity," Smith said.

 Subscribe